-Autolyse is a fancy name for a very simple step, the rest period following the mixing of flour and water.
-This imparts a myriad of benefits for sourdough bread, including dough that's much easier to handle and tastier bread.
+Autolyse is the rest period following the mixing of flour and water.
+It's a fancy name for a very simple step that imparts a myriad of benefits to sourdough bread.
+It makes dough much easier to handle and results in tastier bread.
 In this post, I'll discuss why autolysis is worth the extra time and why you may want to add it to your bread baking process.

 Autolyse is a technique developed and popularized by Professor Raymond Calvel as a response to the industrialization of bread production in France.
 The use of electric mixers resulted in the deterioration of the quality of the bread.
 He found that aggressive mixing heated up the dough and sped up fermentation which stripped the flavor and color from bread.
 Think all the mass produced bland white bread in the United States before the Sourdough Renaissance that we all enjoy today.